regolith-labs/steel-book/src/getting-started/quickstart.md

-# Understanding a Steel Program
+# Quickstart

 Steel offers a modular approach, a library of helper functions, and macros for Solana program development.
-In this tutorial, you will explore Steel’s boilerplate program, a counter program.
+In this tutorial, you will explore Steel's boilerplate program, a counter program.

 ### Prerequisites